Phnom Penh overview

 See and Do

-The Royal Palace is one of the most popular places to visit in Phnom Penh.
+is one of the most popular places to visit in Phnom Penh.
 The official residence of Cambodia’s King Sihamoni, the palace compound near the banks of the river arouses much curiosity.
 Given the fact it is the King’s residence, visitors are only allowed into a few rooms, but it is still well worth the visit.
 One of these rooms is the Throne Hall, where coronations and special ceremonies take place.
 Tip: Wear clothes that cover your knees and shoulders, otherwise you’ll have to buy a sarong at the ticket booth.

 Next door to the Royal Palace but still within the royal grounds is the impressive Silver Pagoda